 Before proceeding to the proof of Theorem~\ref{t-sol-2} we need to establish properties of functions in $\mathcal{M}$ depending on the value of $L_{\varphi}$ as introduced in Definition \ref{df-phi}.
 In particular, we shall see that functions in $\mathcal{M}$ satisfy the standard condition in the de la Vall\'{e}e-Poussin Theorem.
-We also find sharp constants that might be useful for finding $\varphi$-moments depending on the growth of $F_0$ (as measured by the radial function $a$ in Assumption~\ref{A4}.
+We also find sharp constants that might be useful for finding $\varphi$-moments depending on the growth of $F_0$ as measured by the radial function $a$ in Assumption~\ref{A4}.